dsoellinger/Udacity-Machine-Learning-Nanodegree/lecture_notes/evaluation_and_validation.md

 \\(\text{F1-Score} = \text{2} \cdot \frac{\text{Precision} \cdot \text{Recall}}{\text{Precision} + \text{Recall}}\\) <br /><br />

 You might wonder why we cannot simply take the average of both values.
 Unfortunately, the average has an undesirable property.
-Let's consider the extrem cases where Precision / Recall is either 100% or 0%.
-Computing the average would yield to a score of approx. 50% despite of the fact that the performance is worse.
+Let's consider the extreme cases where Precision / Recall is either 100% or 0%.
+Computing the average would yield a score of approx. 50% despite the fact that the performance is worse.
 The F1-Score instead is based on the Harmonic Mean which allows us to overcome this problem.

 ## F-beta Score